2021 Novak Djokovic tennis season: Miami Open

 Djokovic withdrew from the 2021 Miami Open, citing a desire to rest after the Australian Open and spend more time with family.
 He also wanted to prepare for the upcoming clay court season.

 Spring clay court season

 Monte-Carlo Masters

 After a straight sets win over Sinner, Djokovic was upset by Dan Evans in the third round, marking his first singles loss of the season.

 Serbia Open

-After straight-sets wins over Kwon Soon-woo and compatriot Miomir Kecmanovic, Djokovic lost in the semifinals to Karatsev in three tight sets.
+After straight-sets wins over Kwon Soon-woo and compatriot Miomir Kecmanović, Djokovic lost in the semifinals to Karatsev in three tight sets.

 Italian Open

 Djokovic started the defense of his Italian Open title with straight sets wins over Fritz and Alejandro Davidovich Fokina.
 After this, he had an early scare, down a set and a break in a rainy match against Stefanos Tsitsipas that was postponed.
 The next day, he made a comeback and won.
 The same day, he also won his semifinal against Lorenzo Sonego in three sets.
 Djokovic then lost to Rafael Nadal in the final in three sets.